Armen-GH/Armen-GH/README.md

 <h2 align="left">Hi👋!
-I'm Armen HADDAD and I'm a Masters student in Data Science and analytics at EPITA, currently residing in Paris</h2>
+I'm Armen HADDAD and I'm a Masters student in Software Engineering at EPITA, living in Paris</h2>

 ###